Join Here | Log In

 Plasmin Activator Inhibitor family:

-PAI-1 levels are associated with cardiovascular disease, metabolic disease, cancer, tissue fibrosis in inflammation, neurodegenerative disease, and mood disorders.[ref]
+Higher PAI-1 levels are associated with cardiovascular disease, metabolic disease, cancer, tissue fibrosis in inflammation, neurodegenerative disease, and mood disorders.[ref]

 Blood clots, heart attacks, and strokes:

-Myocardial infarction: Researchers have known for three decades that certain variants in the gene that codes for PAI-1 cause an increased risk of heart attack due to blood clots.
-The variants increase the amount of PAI-1 that is made by the body, and so there is less degredation of the clot.[ref][ref]
+• Myocardial infarction: Researchers have known for three decades that certain variants in the gene that codes for PAI-1 cause an increased risk of heart attack due to blood clots.
+The variants increase the amount of PAI-1 that is made by the body, and so there is less degradation of the clot.[ref][ref]

-Blood clots: PAI-1 levels are often elevated in people with deep vein thrombosis (DVT).[ref][ref]
+• Blood clots: PAI-1 levels are often elevated in people with deep vein thrombosis (DVT).[ref][ref]
 Similarly, the risk of venous thromboembolism is increased with higher levels of PAI-1.[ref]

 Atherosclerosis: Atherosclerotic plaque formation is associated with higher PAI-1 expression in the local plaque area.
 Not all studies agree on whether higher circulating levels of PAI-1 are involved in the development of atherosclerosis, and there are likely other factors involved.[ref]

-PAI-1 and tissue Fibrosis:
+PAI-1 and fibrosis:

 Fibrosis occurs when too much extracellular matrix is deposited, such as in a scar that forms during wound healing.

-While we usually think of scarring and wounds in terms of a cut on the skin, fibrosis can also occur when there is an insult or dysfunction in an organ and PAI-1 helps control the breakdown of fibrin.
-For example, lung fibrosis can occur due to smoking or asbestos exposure[ref].
+While we usually think of scarring in terms of skin wounds, fibrosis can also occur when an organ is subjected to an insult or dysfunction.
+For example, lung fibrosis can occur due to smoking or asbestos exposure – both of which cause a little damage to the lungs.

+PAI-1 comes into play here because it controls the breakdown of fibrin, which is integral to fibrosis.
 PAI-1 balances the formation of fibrin by uPA and tPA.
 Normally, when there is a wound, levels of PAI-1 are somewhat elevated to inhibit uPA and tPA and speed wound healing.[ref]

 In general, if PAI-1 levels are too high, there may be excessive accumulation of extracellular matrix proteins and collagen.
 When PAI-1 levels are too low in the heart, spontaneous fibrosis can also occur.[ref]